tranek/GASDocumentation/README.md

 ﻿# GASDocumentation
 My understanding of Unreal Engine 4's GameplayAbilitySystem plugin (GAS) with a simple multiplayer sample project.
 This is not official documentation and neither this project nor myself are affiliated with Epic Games.
 I make no guarantee for the accuracy of this information.

+The goal of this documentation is to explain the major concepts and classes in GAS and provide some additional commentary based on my experience with it.
+There is a lot of 'tribal knowledge' of GAS among users in the community and I aim to share all of mine here.

+The best documenation will always be the plugin source code.

 <a name="table-of-contents"></a>
 ## Table of Contents